emanuelefirmani/get-git-english/docs/obiettivo_2.rst

 ``A``'s son (time moves to the right).
 The bolded ``commit`` identifies the point where you are now.

-What would happen if I now made some changes and than committed?
+What would happen if I made some changes and than committed?
-It would happen that the new ``commit C`` that would be generated will be ``A``'s son (because you're starting from there), but the development line would go on diverging from the ``A---B`` line.
+It would happen that the new ``commit C`` thus generated will be ``A``'s son (because you're starting from there), but the development line would go on diverging from the ``A---B`` line.

-That is,it would create this situation
+That is, it would create this situation

 .. code-block:: bash